firoozehImany/profile-card-component/README.md

 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page
-- See the cool effects created with JavaScript.
+- See the **cool and soft motion** created with JavaScript and css.

 ### Screenshot